Through formal and informal roles, everyone can be a leader.

 - Having a willingness to take action and becoming engaged

-Underlying all of these aspects of leadership at Rochester are our communal principles: fairness, freedom, honesty, inclusion, respect, and responsibility.
+Underlying all of these aspects of leadership at Rochester are our Meliora Values: equity, leadership, integrity, openness, respect, and accountability.
 These are the shared values that form the pillars of undergraduate student life, and they are infused throughout our leadership programs.

 Leadership programs and activities include: